GSA/catalog-app/README.md

 # catalog-app
 Is a [Docker](http://docker.io)-based [CKAN](http://ckan.org) deployment.
 CKAN is used by Data.gov @ http://catalog.data.gov

-**This repository is beta, and is under continous development**
+**This repository is beta, and is under continuous development**

 >NOTE: Instructions below use {{ example }} to denote where to replace content with your own.

 ## Installation:
-The application is deployed using [docker-compose](https://docs.docker.com/compose/overview/), please follow the [offical documentation to install and setup](https://docs.docker.com/compose/install/).
+The application is deployed using [docker-compose](https://docs.docker.com/compose/overview/), please follow the [official documentation to install and setup](https://docs.docker.com/compose/install/).

-System Requirements
+**System Requirements:**
+>Docker needs access to a minimum of 2 CPU and 4 GB of Memory, if you are using [Docker Toolbox](https://www.docker.com/products/docker-toolbox) or [Docker Machine](https://docs.docker.com/machine/) you will need to first completely power down the [virtualbox](https://www.virtualbox.org/) image (not pause or suspend).
+Once this is done go to the images settings and under "Hardware" move the slider from 1 to 2 CPU.
+Failure to do this will cause docker to hang @ `[installing ca-certificates](https://github.com/GSA/catalog-app/issues/11)`.

 ### Quick Start
 After docker-compose installs check to make sure docker daemon running: `sudo service docker status` if not `sudo service docker start`